queue-miscreant/Sequences/README.md

 Library implementing oprations on mathematical sequences.

-Also contains some "easy" sequences from the OEIS.
+Also contains some "easy" sequences from the OEIS, which are available in `test/`